villekf/OMEGA/README.md

 On Windows you should install [Visual Studio 2015 (x64) runtime libraries](https://www.microsoft.com/en-in/download/details.aspx?id=48145) first before installing ArrayFire.

-Installing/building ArrayFire to the default location (`C:\Program Files\ArrayFire` on Windows, `/opt/arrayfire/` on Linux) should cause `install_mex` to automatically locate everything.
+Installing/building ArrayFire to the default location (`C:\Program Files\ArrayFire` on Windows, `/opt/arrayfire/` on Linux/MacOS) should cause `install_mex` to automatically locate everything.
 However, in both cases you need to add the library paths to the system PATH.
-On Windows you will be prompted for this during the installation, for Linux you need to add `/opt/arrayfire/lib` (bulding from source) or `/opt/arrayfire/lib64` (installer) to the library path (e.g. `sudo ldconfig /opt/arrayfire/lib/`).
+On Windows you will be prompted for this during the installation, for Linux you need to add `/opt/arrayfire/lib` (bulding from source) or `/opt/arrayfire/lib64` (installer) to the library path (e.g. `sudo ldconfig /opt/arrayfire/lib64/`).
 Alternatively, on Linux, you can also build/install it directly into the `/usr/local/` folder.

 Using CUDA code instead of OpenCL requires the CUDA toolkit.
 On both cases the CUDA folder should be on the system path. `install_mex` always attempts to build the CUDA code as well so no additional input is required from the user if all the header and library data is found.
 By default `install_mex` looks for CUDA in `/usr/local/cuda/` on Linux.
 On Windows, CUDA location is determined from the environmental variables (PATH).

-For additional install help, see the [installation help](https://github.com/villekf/OMEGA/wiki/Installation-help) help on the wiki.
+For additional install help, see [installation help](https://github.com/villekf/OMEGA/wiki/Installation-help) on the wiki.

 ## Getting Started

-First download either the latest relase package or do a git clone of the project.
-Then you need to put the extracted/cloned OMEGA-folder and all its subfolders to MATLAB/Octave path and run `install_mex`.
-In case you have trouble compiling the mex-files, you can also try using the precompiled files on the [releases](https://github.com/villekf/OMEGA/releases) (MATLAB only).
+First you should build the required mex-files by running `install_mex`.
+In case you have trouble compiling the mex-files, you can also try using the precompiled files available on the [releases](https://github.com/villekf/OMEGA/releases) (MATLAB only) page.

 [GATE](http://www.opengatecollaboration.org/) users should use the `gate_main.m` file to reconstruct GATE data.
 For any PET data, the file you should start with is `main_PET.m`.
 For computing the forward and/or backward projections use `forward_backward_projections_example.m`.
 For custom (gradient-based) priors, use `custom_prior_test_main.m`.
 A more simplified main-file for GATE data (simple OSEM reconstruction) is available in `gate_main_simple.m`.
 Inveon PET data should be used with `Inveon_PET_main.m` while Biograph mCT data can be used with `Biograph_mCT_main.m` and Biograph Vision with `Biograph_Vision_main.m`.

 A GATE example with GATE macros is available in exampleGATE-folder.
-Simply run the GATE macros as a GATE simulation (the GATE material database needs to be in the same folder as the macros) and then run the `gate_main_example.m` to load and reconstruct the data.
+Simply run the GATE macros as a GATE simulation (the GATE material database needs to be in the same folder as the macros) and then input correct path for the GATE output data in `gate_main.m` (`options.fpath`).
+After this simply run `gate_main.m` to load and reconstruct the data.
 By default, ASCII data is used for compatibility.

 Example MAT-files for non-GATE situation can be found from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3522199.svg)](https://doi.org/10.5281/zenodo.3522199).
  These files are based on the above GATE-example.
 The original simulated GATE data can be found from [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3526859.svg)](https://doi.org/10.5281/zenodo.3526859).